 “You seem to have led an unusual childhood.”

-“I am the fifth child, first daughter, of seven legitimate children.
-My father was angry with my mother for producing me for he had a vanity that he could have seven sons, as he was a seventh son.
-I suppose his bastard daughters didn’t count.”
+“I am the fifth child, only daughter, of seven children.
+My father was angry with my mother for producing me for he had a vanity that he could have seven sons, as he was a seventh son.”

 “A seventh son is the head of a clan?”